-With all the talk of weddings being “the bride’s day,” grooms are often under the false impression that all they have to do is show up.
-In actuality, it’s really best if they are involved as much as possible, both to support the bride and to make the big day about two people joining together – not one person’s party.
+With all the talk of weddings being “the bride’s day,” the groom may often be under the false impression that all they have to do is show up for the wedding ceremony.
+In actuality, it’s really best if the groom is involved as much as possible, both to support the bride and also to make the big day about two people joining together – not one person’s party.

 - Help with the guest list.

-- Assist in organizing and creating the budget, unless parents are paying for everything.
+- Assist in organizing and creating the budget, unless the parents would like to host or the family pays for everything.

 - Choose a best man and groomsmen, if applicable.

-- Select wedding attire for himself and groomsmen.
+- Select wedding attire for himself and groomsmen in the wedding party.

 - Get his travel documents for the honeymoon.